LLM-HPC++: Evaluating LLM-Generated Modern C++ and MPI+OpenMP Codes for Scalable Mandelbrot Set Computation: Prompt design

 \subsection{Shared memory parallelism}

-P1 shows the prompt used for all LLM to generate the different C\texttt{++} codes.
+P1 shows the prompt used for all LLMs to generate the different C\texttt{++} codes.
 The same prompt was used to generate the asynchronous programming introduced in \cpp~11, the parallel algorithms introduced in \cpp~17, and coroutines in \cpp~20.
-To validate the correctness of the images, the requirement to store the image in the PMB format was added.
-The Portable Bitmap Format (PMB)\footnote{\url{https://en.wikipedia.org/wiki/Netpbm}} format was chosen since it is an easy text format and now external library is required.
+To validate the correctness of the images, the requirement to store the image in the PBM format was added.
+The PBM\footnote{\url{https://en.wikipedia.org/wiki/Netpbm}} format was chosen since it is an easy-to-use text format and no external library is required.
 For scaling studies the requirement to make the number of threads configurable on the command line was added.
-Thus, the code would not need to be compiled for each number of threads.
+Thus, the code would not need to be recompiled for each number of threads.

 \begin{displayquote}

 \end{displayquote}